A fast algorithm for radiative transport in isotropic media: Concluding remarks

 Let us also emphasize that, even though our formulation requires that the underlying medium to be isotropic, the internal and boundary source functions need not to be isotropic at all.
 In fact, the only thing that would have changed for the algorithm with an anisotropic source is the evaluation of $K(\mu_s^{-1}f)$.

-In addition, as we have seen from our numerical tests, the FMM approximation with a very small number of Chebyshev interpolation nodes already give relatively accuracy approximations to the true numerical solutions.
+We implemented a FFT-based and a diffusion-based preconditioning strategies for the solution of the linear integral equation involved in the calculation.
+Moreover, we observed from our numerical tests that the FMM approximation with a very small number of Chebyshev interpolation nodes already give relatively accuracy approximations to the true numerical solutions.
 This suggests that we can probably use the algorithm with small numbers of Chebyshev interpolation points as a preconditioning strategy for a general transport solver for more complicated problems.
 We are currently exploring in this direction.

 To the best of our knowledge, what we proposed is the first algorithm for solving the ERT within the frame work of the fast multipole method.
 Our contribution is mainly on the introduction of the idea, not on the implementation of fast multipole methods.
-Indeed, our implementation is rather primitive which we believe can be greatly improved, either by refining the current strategy or by exploring other approaches~\cite{YiBiZo-JCP03}.
+Indeed, our implementation is rather primitive which we believe can be improved, either by refining the current strategy or by exploring other approaches~\cite{YiBiZo-JCP03}.
 The study we have in this short paper is by no means enough to draw conclusions on every aspect of the algorithm, for instance how the algorithm benchmarks with existing methods.
 However, numerical simulations we have performed show that this is a promising method that is worth careful further investigated.
 We hope that this work can motivate more studies in this direction.

+The generalization of our method to anisotropic media, that is, when the coefficients $\mu$ and $\mu_s$ depend on the angular variable $\bv$, is in general a quite challenging task.
+This has been done for some special forms of anisotropicity, for instance when the scattering kernel has only a small number of Fourier modes in the angular variable~\cite{FaAnYi-JCP19}.
+A recent study on the possibility of low-rank approximations to the integral kernel in anisotropic case can be found in~\cite{ReZhZh-arXiv19}.